fikriauliya/pycon/index.md

 ---

-If we now `hashmap` data structure, we can simplify the way we solve
+If we know `hashmap` data structure, we can simplify the way we solve

 ---